 - Muscle mitochondrial content also increased similarly after HIIT and steady-state exercise.

-A review published in the British Journal of Sports Medicine reports that after 30-35 workouts (around three months if you’re training three times a week), the average amount of fat lost with HIIT training was 3.5 pounds (1.6 kilograms), compared to 2.5 pounds (1.1 kilograms) with steady-state cardio .
+Research published in the British Journal of Sports Medicine reports that after 30-35 workouts (around three months if you’re training three times a week), the average amount of fat lost with HIIT training was 3.5 pounds (1.6 kilograms), compared to 2.5 pounds (1.1 kilograms) with steady-state cardio .

 Granted, the HIIT workouts didn’t last as long.
 But still, the overall difference in results – one pound of additional fat loss over a 10-12 week period – was relatively small.